getodk/docs/aggregate-install.rst

    - Toward the bottom, the `update :` section should not report errors and at the end, a `status : Action Succeeded!` line should be written.
 This indicates that the upload completed successfully.
+   - To get a more clear view, you can see an `example log <https://opendatakit.org/wp-content/uploads/Apr2016-GoogleCloud/exampleUploadScriptOutput.txt>`_.

 - Once the updater script has run and uploaded the ODK Aggregate configuration to App Engine, return to the Google Cloud Platform console.
 With the console displaying your project, click on the menu icon (three horizontal bars) to the right of `Google Cloud Platform` in the upper left side of the screen and select App Engine from the menu.

 - Click on :guilabel:`ALLOW` in the next window.